Stahma Tarr

 Afterwardsm Kenya Rosewater came to be kidnapped, forcing Amanda and Nolan to seek Datak's help in finding her.
 While Datak bristles at the idea of helping people who do not respect him, Stahma talks to Amanda in private.
 With a soft smile, she tells Amanda that she would be willing to help recover Kenya in exchange for a town council seat for her husband.
 Stahma says, "Your sister is a very special young woman.
 I'm rooting for her," before walking away, leaving Amanda speechless.
 Although Stahma thinks highly of Kenya, her first priority is securing power for her husband.
 Amanda reluctantly agrees, but this is how she and Nolan realize how powerful Stahma is.
 At the end of the episode, Nolan tells Stahma, "I've had my eye on the wrong snake.
 You're the dangerous one" to which Stahma replies, "you're very sweet."
 Only a few episodes after this incident, Stahma goes to the NeedWant where Kenya works as a night porter.
 Stahma wants to purchase time with Kenya for Alak in preparation for his wedding night.
 Kenya laughs, but Stahma is unaware of how strange this request sounds to a human and is therefore extremely offended by Kenya's response.
 Kenya apologizes and asks Stahma to have a drink with her.

 While Stahma and Kenya enjoy a bottle of wine, Kenya encourages Stahma to prioritize her own desires rather than thinking solely of her husband and her son.
 Stahma reveals that she used to recite poetry, something Kenya would love to see her take up again.
 Kenya then asks Stahma to dance, and although the audience does not see the dance, Kenya and Stahma are next seen in bed together, sharing a soft kiss.
 Kenya playfully says, "Can you imagine if Datak could see us right now?"
 Stahma then turns deadly serious, warning Kenya that Datak would kill them both if he ever caught them together.
 Stahma once again echoes this sentiment the next time she sleeps with Kenya, but she worries that Kenya does not understand just how much danger she would be in if their secret got out.
-During their relationship, Kenya comes to see Stahma as a victim of abuse by a husband with double standards (Datak is allowed to sleep with night porters, but Stahma is not).
-Kenya hates that Datak hurts Stahma, but Stahma insists that Kenya simply does not understand Castithan marriages.
+During their relationship, Kenya comes to see Stahma as a victim of abuse by a husband with double standards such as how Datak was allowed to sleep with night porters, but Stahma was not.
+Kenya hates that Datak hurts Stahma, but Stahma insisted that Kenya simply did not understand Castithan marriages.
 She says that she loves Datak for his cruelty because it proves he’s willing to do anything to achieve his goals.

 Overview